-- 3.1 Continuing activity for the team and next steps include: - 3.1.1 finalising actions from pre-agreement meetings - 3.1.2 completing the extension for refuge provision In March 2021, Grants Committee agreed to defer the call for proposals for refuge provision (service are 2.4) to 2022 and roll over the current grant (£840,000) for refuge services in the current programme to 2022-23, to give time to develop longer term arrangements with the boroughs and the GLA following the introduction of the Domestic Abuse Act - 3.1.3 finalising the agreement for refuge data services In July 2021, Grants Committee agreed to an award of grant (£25,000 per year, £100,000 total) for the period 2022 to 2026 to the Women's Aid Federation for continuation of data services related to refuge domestic abuse services and refuge provision - 3.1.4 agreeing new reporting arrangements - 3.1.5 completing and issue funding agreements before 1 April 2022 - 3.1.6 making first payments - 3.1.7 scoping the 2022-2026 programme evaluation.
+- 3.1 Activity for the team since the last report in March has included: - 3.1.1 finalising actions from pre-agreement meetings - 3.1.2 extending the agreement for the current Grant for specialist refuge services - led by Ashiana Network - to April 2023.
+This extension is to give time to develop longer term arrangements with the boroughs and the GLA following the introduction of the Domestic Abuse Act. - 3.1.3 Finalising the agreement for refuge data services In July 2021, Grants Committee agreed to an award of grant (£100,000 total) for the period 2022 to 2026 to the Women's Aid Federation for continuation of data services related to refuge domestic abuse services and refuge provision. - 3.1.4 Agreeing new reporting arrangements work has continued with Superhighways to introduce a new reporting portal to streamline the way partners report on their outcomes to London Councils.
+Several workshops have been delivered with a to deploying the reporting tool in readiness for the first quarter's return later this month; first quarter performance will be reported to the next Grants Committee meeting in November 2022. - 3.1.5 Most funding agreements have been issued with the remainder to be issued shortly. - 3.1.6 Projects that have met all provisional requirements have received a first payment. - 3.1.7 Since November, the team has worked with Superhighways to develop a more efficient reporting tool for the programme.
+This work will continue during the remainder of the year. - 3.1.8 Work to scope out and commission an evaluator for the 2022-2026 programme will begin over the summer.